meilisearch/specifications/text/0036-exactness-criterion.md

 - without typo
 - without prefix
 - without ngrams
-- without complex synonyms
+- without multi-words synonyms
 - without word split

-If the query only contains 1 word, only 1-word attributes can match.
+> If the query contains only one word, only attribute containing this one word value can match.

 ##### Pros & Cons

 This behavior of the Exactness criterion gives a better rank to documents that match the words of the original query, ranking ngrams, complex synonyms, and word split after.

-But in the case of a query only contains 1 word, only 1-word attributes matching will boost documents that have an attribute that exactly contains the query word.
-No boost on non complex synonyms, and non word split.
+In the specific case of a query containing only 1 word, only 1-word attributes matching will boost documents that have an attribute that exactly contains the query word.

 This is useful when an ID is searched but in others cases it could impact the relevancy of search results.

 Moreover, when users search with a multi-words query, attributes that exactly contains the query are not boosted.

-Because MeiliSearch is a search as you type engine, attributes that exactly begin by the original query could be boosted.
+Because MeiliSearch is a search as you type engine, attributes that exactly begin by the original query should also be boosted.

-#### Possible Milli Behavior (0.21)
+#### Milli Behavior (0.21)

-We could divide Exactness into several layers of ranking:
+We will divide Exactness into three layers of ranking.

-##### 1: Try to match exactly the query in an attribute
+##### Layer 1: Try to match exactly the query in an attribute

 Any document that has an attribute that contains exactly the query:

 - without typo
 - without prefix
 - without ngrams
-- without complex synonyms
+- without multi-words synonyms
 - without word split
 - with words in the right order

 has a rank of `0` (perfect match)

-##### 2: Try to match exactly the query at the start of an attribute
+##### Layer 2: Try to match exactly the query at the start of an attribute

 Any document that has an attribute that contains the query at the n firsts positions:

 - without typo
 - without prefix
 - without ngrams
-- without complex synonyms
+- without multi-words synonyms
 - without word split
 - with words in the right order